 I understand this, I’ve done it myself.

 First things first, I want to set expectations here and help people understand what the life of an online entrepreneur is like.
-Most people think that I sit in my boxes all day and work from the couch (partially true) but there are a lot of things that I deal with on a daily basis that most people don't think about.
+Most people think that I sit in my boxers all day and work from the couch (partially true) but there are a lot of things that I deal with on a daily basis that most people don't think about.

 It’s going to be difficult: When I first started out I naïvely thought that I could create an online business and be successful overnight.
 Nothing is further from the truth, you’ll likely have a lot of trial and error before you actually succeed so you need to have mental toughness.